-If the court finds that a litigator's actions were unreasonable and violated the provisions of Rule 11(b), it may "impose an appropriate sanction on [the offending] attorney, [and his or her] law firm."337 The court has considerable latitude in determining the appropriate sanction or sanctions-monetary and nonmonetary-ranging from striking the offending filing or paper, to reprimands, to fines payable to the court, and the award of attorney's fees and expenses to the offended party.338 In more egregious cases that call into question the lawyer's ethical behavior, the court can refer the conduct to the appropriate attorney disciplinary authority, such as the state licensing authority, bar, or a government agency.339 To maintain a uniform approach to sanctions-at least in complex civil cases federal judges can refer to the Manual of Complex Litigation that sets forth the types of sanctions available and considerations for when certain sanctions are justified.340 The guiding principle is that sanctions are meant to act as a deterrent and must therefore be appropriate to deter repeat frivolous behavior.341 This ambiguity has led to differing interpretations by federal courts, with some holding that they can only impose the least severe appropriate sanction342 and others deciding that the sanction must only be appropriate.343 that, with luck, is supported by law discovered after filing that motion, the attorney has violated the obligation imposed by Rule 11 to conduct a reasonable inquiry before filing the motion.").
+If the court finds that a litigator's actions were unreasonable and violated the provisions of Rule 11(b), it may "impose an appropriate sanction on [the offending] attorney, [and his or her] law firm."337 The court has considerable latitude in determining the appropriate sanction or sanctions-monetary and nonmonetary-ranging from striking the offending filing or paper, to reprimands, to fines payable to the court, and the award of attorney's fees and expenses to the offended party.
+In more egregious cases that call into question the lawyer's ethical behavior, the court can refer the conduct to the appropriate attorney disciplinary authority, such as the state licensing authority, bar, or a government agency.
+To maintain a uniform approach to sanctions-at least in complex civil casesfederal judges can refer to the Manual of Complex Litigation that sets forth the types of sanctions available and considerations for when certain sanctions are justified.
+The guiding principle is that sanctions are meant to act as a deterrent and must therefore be appropriate to deter repeat frivolous behavior.
+This ambiguity has led to differing interpretations by federal courts, with some holding that they can only impose the least severe appropriate sanction and others deciding that the sanction must only be appropriate.

 Just as the determination of what constitutes a reasonable inquiry must be done on a case-by-case basis, so too must the determination of what is an appropriate sanction.
-The Rule's comments note that it makes no attempt to "enumerate the factors a
+The Rule's comments note that it makes no attempt to "enumerate the factors a that, with luck, is supported by law discovered after filing that motion, the attorney has violated the obligation imposed by Rule 11 to conduct a reasonable inquiry before filing the motion.").